-As of December 2020, we have received commitments from a total of: 110 employers representing 140,000+ employees in our region.
+As of September 1, 2022, we have received commitments from more than 130 employers representing 120,000+ employees in our region.

 Yes.
 All companies are encouraged to sign the pledge and work toward creating more inclusive, representative workplaces.